nodejs/node-addon-api/doc/async_worker.md

 The default implementation of this method just calls the `Napi::AsyncWorker::Execute` and handles exceptions if cpp exceptions were enabled.

 The `OnExecute` method receives an `napi_env` argument.
-However, do NOT use it within this method, as it does not run on the JavaScript thread and must not run any method that would cause JavaScript to run.
+However, the `napi_env` must NOT be used within this method, as it does not run on the JavaScript thread and must not run any method that would cause JavaScript to run.
 In practice, this means that almost any use of `napi_env` will be incorrect.

 ```cpp
 virtual void OnExecute(Napi::Env env);